 Third Expansion: (Spain, Portugal – 1986)

-The third enlargement, also known as the Iberian Peninsula expansion, took place on January 1, 1986, when Spain and Portugal joined the EU.
-The membership of these two countries was the result of a highly controversial process.
-This is because Spain and Portugal were underdeveloped both politically and economically in the 1970s when they applied for membership.
-The concern of Spain and Portugal that they could create economic burdens on the agricultural sector as well as the free movement of workers if they were members of the EU, kept the EU’s agenda busy for a long time.
 As the EU faced surpluses of agricultural production caused by the agricultural policy implemented in this period, there was serious opposition to the membership of Spain and Portugal.
-However, the geopolitical importance of the Mediterranean for the EU and the success of the enlargement policy have helped to overcome all these debates.
+However, the geopolitical importance of the Mediterranean for the EU and the success of the enlargement policy have helped to overcome these obstacles.

 Fourth Expansion: (Austria, Finland, Sweden – 1995)